 You can use Google Webmaster Tools to see who is linking to you now.
 This may give you some inspiration to find new places that can offer you exposure.

-Additionally, you can use Open Site explorer to “spy” on your competitors and see who’s linking to them.
+Additionally, you can use Open Site Explorer to “spy” on your competitors and see who’s linking to them.
 Then, you can see whether or not you can also get a link from the same websites.

 (Remember, earn links by having high-quality content that well-respected sites want to link to.
 But once that content is in place, there’s nothing wrong with politely asking if sites would be interested in linking.)

 You can also use searches in Google like “your location + blogs” to find bloggers who might want to write about your local business.
-And you can use social media to find authorities in a your location.
+And you can use social media to find authorities in your location.
 Other ways of making people talk about you and your business include sponsorships for local events, scholarships, or hosting events in your community.
-Participating at networking events in your local area can also help you create connections that can offer positive results in the future.
+Participating in networking events in your local area can also help you create connections that can offer positive results in the future.

 9. Go mobile